 Lurie Children's SAILS (Supporting Adolescents with Independent Life Skills) program offers a six-week curriculum to teach teens to prepare for their future in work, college and managing their healthcare.
 There are also sessions for parents for more information and support.

-This Summer, 2020, due to the COVID-19 pandemic, we did not hold our SAILS program in- person.
+Due to the COVID-19 pandemic, recent summer programs were held virtually.
 We will return to in-person SAILS summer programming as soon as it is deemed safe by public health authorities for this type of group to be held again.

 We are pleased to add a webinar video series as a stand-alone companion to our SAILS program.
 Please click here to access expert content from our community partners on a variety of Transition to Adult Care topics.
 These webinar presentations are normally given at our live in-person SAILS sessions, but, due to the challenges of COVID-19, we took the opportunity to create an on-demand experience for families and professionals.
 These videos will be accessible permanently here on our website.